-Lafayette also ran hundreds of bacteriological samples from the water supply system at its lab, allowing the Sewerage & Waof valves and pipelines.
+Lafayette also ran hundreds of bacteriological samples from the water supply system at its lab, allowing the Sewerage & Water Board to advise citizens of the quality of water in various parts of the City.

-The Little Rock crews supplied staff, equipment and four gate trucks and greatly helped us in the repair and replacement
+The Little Rock crews supplied staff, equipment and four gate trucks and greatly helped us in the repair and replacement of valves and pipelines.